-- 13.1 The operation of the Fair Access Protocol is outside the arrangements of co-ordination and is triggered when a parent of an eligible child has not secured a school place under the in-year admission arrangements. - 13.2 Fair Access Protocols exist to ensure that unplaced children outside the
+- 13.1 The operation of the Fair Access Protocol is outside the arrangements for the coordination of the normal admissions rounds and is only triggered when an eligible child has not secured a school place under in-year admission procedures. - 13.2 Fair Access Protocols exist to ensure that unplaced children outside the normal admissions round, especially the most vulnerable, are offered a suitable school as quickly as possible and to ensure that all schools in an area admit their fair share of children with challenging behaviour. - 13.3 In the event of a governing body refusing to admit a pupil with challenging

-- normal admissions round, especially the most vulnerable, are offered a suitable school as quickly as possible and to ensure that all schools in an area admit their fair share of children with challenging behaviour. - 13.3 In the event of a governing body refusing to admit a pupil with challenging behaviour outside the normal admissions round, even though places are available, a referral will be made to the Local Authority for action under the Fair Access Protocol. - 13.4 This provision will not apply to a looked after child or EHC plan naming the school in question, as these children must be admitted. - 13.5 All admission authorities must participate in the Fair Access Protocol in order to ensure that unplaced children are allocated a school place quickly.
+- behaviour outside the normal admissions round, even though places are available, a referral will be made to the Local Authority for action under the Fair Access Protocol. - 13.4 This provision will not apply to a looked after child or child with an Education Health and Care Plan naming the school in question, as these children must be admitted.
+Previously Looked after Children (including previously looked after children from outside of England) must be admitted promptly.
+If for any reason they are not admitted promptly they would be considered under the Fair Access Protocol. - 13.5 All admission authorities must participate in the Fair Access Protocol in order to ensure that unplaced children are allocated a school place quickly.
 There is no duty for local authorities or admission authorities to comply with parental preference when allocating places through the Fair Access Protocol.